RSO9192/plant-domestication/README.md

-# Independent plant domestication events have consistent effects on seed bacterial community composition in Phaseolus spp.
+# Consistent effects on seed microbiota composition of independent congeneric domestication events
-This repository contains the data and main analysis performed on the research study titled: "Independent plant domestication events have consistent effects on seed bacterial community composition in Phaseolus spp."
+This repository contains the data and main analysis performed on the research study titled: "Consistent effects on seed microbiota composition of independent congeneric domestication events"

 Raw sequences are deposited in ENA, but phyloseq objects are available from the data folder.
 Scripts used for the main analysis of this paper are found in folders multivariate and Random_Forest